jokas3322/coro-code/README.md

 ## 🚀 Project Status

-This is a **production-ready** Rust implementation that provides a complete, feature-rich agent system with advanced UI and tool capabilities.
+This is a simple AI Coding Agent with advanced UI and tool capabilities.
 Built as a high-performance port of the original [Trae Agent](https://github.com/bytedance/trae-agent) Python implementation, this version maintains full compatibility with the tool specifications while adding Rust-specific performance optimizations and enhanced UI features.

 **Current Status:**